wordofwarning/wordofwarning.org/current/2018-springsummer/hazardshadowgirl/index.md

 #### Who is she
 Christina Jones is a 29-year-old Manchester artist living with a Learning Disability Label — a long standing artist with Proud & Loud Arts currently working with The Lowry, DIY, and Access all Areas.

-*Shadow Girl* is her first solo work, originally developed as part of Proud & Loud Arts’ group work *Cells – A Body of Work* — here expanded and developed on a larger scale.
+*Shadow Girl* is her first solo work, originally developed as part of Proud & Loud Arts’ group work *Cells – A Body of Work*, here expanded and developed on a larger scale.
 In *Shadow Girl*, Christina wants to bring a positive discussion about learning disability to a wider public audience through a creative intervention in public spaces.

 #### Credits
 Supported using public funding by the National Lottery through Arts Council England.

 #### Websites
-<a href="http://proudandloudarts.com" target="_blank"></a> | <a href="http://twitter.com/proudandloudart" target="_blank">@proudandloudart</a> | <a href="http://facebook.com/proudandloudarts" target="_blank">Proud & Loud Arts on facebook</a>
+<a href="http://proudandloudarts.com" target="_blank">proudandloudarts.com</a> | <a href="http://twitter.com/proudandloudart" target="_blank">@proudandloudart</a> | <a href="http://facebook.com/proudandloudarts" target="_blank">Proud & Loud Arts on facebook</a>